-Based on a book by Cornelius Ryan, The Longest Day is almost The Longest Film, clocking in at just over three hours (183 minutes).
+Based on a book by war correspondent Cornelius Ryan, The Longest Day is almost The Longest Film, clocking in at just over three hours (183 minutes).

 Three directors were assigned to the movie – Ken Annakin, Andrew Marton and Bernhard Wicki – but there was never any doubt about who was in charge.

 Darting from location to location in a helicopter, the cigar-chewing producer Darryl F. Zanuck declared, “this is my picture.
 When one wants to take the credit for something, one must also take the responsibility.
 I don’t mind the hard work.
 There is plenty of compensation in the pride one can feel when it’s over”.

 The massive preparations, mistakes and random events that determined the outcome of 6 June 1944 are shown in the movie and add to the realism.